 We review all of the best robo-advisors.
 Each one has unique benefits that make choosing the best one a challenge.

-In this review, we’re comparing M1 Finance vs.Wealthfront – two robo advisors with low management fees and minimum investments.
+This review compares M1 Finance vs.Wealthfront – two robo advisors with low management fees and minimum investments.
 These two robo advisors focus on the power of algorithms and the Modern Portfolio Theory to provide advanced automated investing for any investor.
-Wealthfront and M1 Finance both offer low account minimums, low (or no) fees, and plenty of unique features to help you reach your financial goals.
+Wealthfront and M1 Finance offer low account minimums, low (or no) fees, and plenty of unique features to help you reach your financial goals.

 Let’s dive in and find out which robo advisor is best for you.

-While they are both robo advisors, M1 Finance and Wealthfront offer features that look quite different when compared side-by-side.
+While they are both robo advisors, M1 Finance and Wealthfront offer features that look pretty different when compared side-by-side.

 Buy Individual Stocks